 The obvious question I get asked is “What are the advantages of building a lightweight versus a completely double brick two-storey home?”
 The simple answer is that it is more affordable and much quicker.

-New Level designs start from $228,499, a price that is comparable to many single storey homes on the market.
-Better still, our lightweight construction method is flexible, allowing us to develop a suite of 46 home designs to suit blocks from 7.5m up to 17m.
+Residential Building WA designs are affordably priced, a price that is comparable to many single storey homes on the market.
+Better still, our lightweight construction method is flexible, allowing us to develop a large suite of home designs to suit blocks from 7.5m up to 17m.
 Many include balconies and interesting design features such as cantilevers, stunning cladding materials and complex shapes.